 The World Bank Group’s level of support for RBF in education has been increasing, following the successful adoption of a related approach in the health sector.
 This trend has strategic implications in the post-2015 period.
 RBF could have a substantial impact in terms of achieving results that matter in education, and in helping countries leverage the financial resources needed to achieve the ambitious Sustainable Development Goals agenda.

-REACH is currently funded by the Government of Norway through NORAD, the Government of the United States of America through USAID, and by the Government of Germany through the Federal Ministry for Economic Cooperation and Development.
+REACH is funded by the Government of Norway through NORAD, the Government of the United States of America through USAID, and by the Government of Germany through the Federal Ministry for Economic Cooperation and Development.

-Past Call for Proposals:
+Background Information for Proposals:

 REACH for Reading Webinars: